On triples of ideal chambers in A2-buildings: Preliminaries

 \subsection{Euclidean buildings}

-We refer for example to \cite{ParImm} for the definition and properties of (real) Euclidean buildings we use below (see also \cite{Tits86}, \cite{KlLe97}, \cite{Rousseau09}).
-From now on, $\Es$ will denote a (not necessarily discrete) Euclidean building of type $\typeA_{\N-1}$.
-Recall that $\Es$ is a $\CAT(0)$ metric space endowed with a (maximal) collection $\Apps$ of isometric embeddings $\f:\Aa \to \Es$ called {\em marked apartments}, or {\em marked flats} by analogy with Riemannian symmetric spaces, satisfying the following properties \begin{mydescription} \item[{\bfseries (A1)}] $\Apps$ is invariant by precomposition by $\Waff$ ; \item[{\bfseries (A2)}] If $\f$ and $\f'$ are two marked flats, then the transition map $\f^{-1}\circ \f'$ is in $\Waff$ ; \item[{\bfseries (A3')}] Any two rays of $\Es$ are initially contained in a common marked flat. \end{mydescription} The {\em flats} (resp. the {\em Weyl chambers}) of $\Es$ are the images of $\Aa$ (resp. of $\Cc$) by the marked flats.
+Euclidean buildings considered in this article are (not necessarily discrete) Euclidean buildings of type $A_{\N-1}$.
+We refer for example to \cite{ParImm} for the definition and properties of Euclidean buildings we use below (see also \cite{Tits86}, \cite{KlLe97}, \cite{Rousseau09}).
+Recall that a {\em Euclidean building of type $A_{\N-1}$} is a $\CAT(0)$ metric space $\Es$ endowed with a (maximal) collection $\mathcal{A}$ of isometric embeddings $\f:\Aa \to \Es$ called {\em marked apartments}, or {\em marked flats} by analogy with Riemannian symmetric spaces, satisfying the following properties \begin{mydescription} \item[{\bfseries (A1)}] $\mathcal{A}$ is invariant by precomposition by $\Waff$; \item[{\bfseries (A2)}] If $\f$ and $\f'$ are two marked flats, then the transition map $\f^{-1}\circ \f'$ is the restriction of an element of $\Waff$; \item[{\bfseries (A3')}] Any two rays of $\Es$ are initially contained in a common marked flat; \end{mydescription} where $\Waff$ denotes the subgroup of all affine isomorphisms of $\Aa$ with linear part in $\W$.
+The {\em flats} and the {\em Weyl chambers}) of $\Es$ are the images by the marked flats of $\Aa$ and $\Cc$, respectively.